aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 There is, however, no hard requirement to have the exact same number of devices.
 For example, one DC could use 2 spines while the other could use 4 spines to comply with redundancy and bandwidth requirements.

 Integration with CloudVision is not included in this example to keep everything as simple as possible.
 In this case, the Ansible host will communicate directly with the switches using eAPI.
+There are two playbooks included in this example to show the following:

+- Building the intended configuration and documentation
+- Deploying the configuration directly to the switches using eAPI

 ## Installation

 Requirements to use this example:

 - Follow the installation guide for AVD found [here](../../docs/installation/collection-installation.md).
-- Run the following playbook to copy the examples to your current working directory, for example `ansible-avd-examples`:
+- Run the following playbook to copy the AVD **examples** to your current working directory, for example `ansible-avd-examples`:

 `ansible-playbook arista.avd.install_examples`